8 Typography Tips For Designers: Make Fonts Speak

 Consider context and audience

-When it comes to the choice of fonts, an essential thing to consider is a context of a copy and a potential audience.
+When choosing fonts, an essential consideration is the copy’s context and the potential audience.
 Each font brings its own mood to a layout.
 There are friendly, funny, serious, business, and many other fonts that will fit a certain design.

 Deep attention to mobile typography

-Designers often do experiments with typography to make a project original.
+Designers often experiment with typography to make a project more original.
 However, when it comes to mobile UI design, typographers are literally short of space.
-Mobile screens are quite small which sets a new challenge for designers to cope with restrictions without loss of sense and functionality.
-Mobile typography requires deep attention to the details from the appropriate size of fonts to compelling tracking and line length.
+Mobile screens are quite small, which poses a new challenge for designers to work within restrictions without losing sense and functionality.
+Mobile typography requires deep attention to the details, from the appropriate size of fonts to compelling tracking and line length.

-Compared to web design, mobile typography is harder to reach good legibility.
-The font size shouldn’t be too small because on tiny screens it will look like an illegible mess.
-Moreover, if the text is too big, it won’t fit the small screen too.
+Compared to web design, mobile typography is harder to achieve good legibility.
+The font size shouldn’t be too small, or it will look like an illegible mess on tiny screens.
+Moreover, if the text is too big, it won’t fit the small screen either.
 In addition, designers need to care about the level of contrast since a screen with ambient light and high contrast can hurt users’ eyes.

 Furthermore, a designer should think of the typography functionality.
 Smartphone UI includes clickable text parts and designers need to make sure users manage to use them.
 If these parts are too small, people can’t press it with a finger and it’s rather annoying.